 ‘Many opt to use bright white in small living rooms with the aim of making the room appear larger; however, light neutrals used in a tonal scheme will have the same effect whilst not appearing too stark.
 If there is a lot of natural light in a small room then using light tones will make the room feel more spacious,’ says Ruth Mottershead, Creative Director Little Greene.

-Play around with paint – use the same shade on walls and woodwork to maximise the area from floor to ceiling – include skirting boards, door frames and picture rails.
-Create the illusion of a bigger space with a light coloured ceiling which appears to raise the height.
+Play around with paint – use the same shade on walls and woodwork to maximize the area from floor to ceiling – include skirting boards, door frames and picture rails.
+Create the illusion of a bigger space with a light-colored ceiling which appears to raise the height.
 Try painting vertical stripes to create the illusion of height in a small living room to make the eye look upwards.
 This elongates the room making the space feel taller or similarly horizontal bands exaggerate the width of space tricking your eyes.